 Buying a new home is an exciting time for families, but the process can also be daunting with all of the choices on the market.
-It’s important not to settle when it comes to your new home.
+It’s important not to settle when choosing the layout for your new home.
 A few years down the road you don’t want to regret your choice or bemoan the fact that you quickly outgrew your living situation.
-Follow the tips below to find the best house layout for your family:
+Consider the house layout ideas below to design the perfect home for your family:

 1. Make Sure You Have Enough Bedrooms